-The other version is nominating only one player to give the 3 statements.
+The other version is nominating only one player to give the three statements.
 Once their round is over, the game continues around the group with the person to their left.
 This version gives all your guests the chance to play.

-For example, if someone pulled out ‘I walk backwards to work sometimes’ and ‘Terrence’, they have to find a way to tell Terrence about their method of going to work within him suspecting.
+For example, if someone pulled out ‘I walk backwards to work sometimes’ and ‘Terrence,’ they have to find a way to tell Terrence about their method of going to work within him suspecting.
 Anyone who gets called out is either out of the game or has to complete a penalty or dare.

 The Frozen Chocolate Game

-If you want more guessing birthday party games for adults, then this one is for you.
+If you want more guessing birthday party games for adults, then this game is for you.
 The rules are simple.
 In even-player teams, one person is nominated as the guesser and the other as the describer.
 The describer takes a card from the top of the pack and has to describe the word in relation to the category where the team’s counter has landed on the board, but without saying the word.
 This is another game played against the clock.

 The ‘It’ player collects up the slips and reads them out.
-Then, go around the room asking a person at time to guess what answer belongs to which person; they can guess up to 2 people before passing to the next person.
+Then, go around the room asking a person at time to guess what answer belongs to which person; they can guess up to two people before passing to the next person.
 If the guess is correct, the guesser gets a point.
 Keep the game going until this first round is over, then start again with a new round with new answers to a Thing.

 Who Is It?

 Get everyone standing in a circle.
-Blindfold one of your guests and place them in the middle of the circle and spin them 3 times on the spot.
+Blindfold one of your guests and place them in the middle of the circle and spin them three times on the spot.
 On Go!, this person must reach out to the circle, and asks “who is it?” to whoever they meet first.
 This person they nab must answer with any word and say it in a weird voice as well.

 If the blindfolded guest guesses correctly who this person is, the players swap over for a new round.
 But if their guess is incorrect, the game resumes, until they’ve guessed correctly who they’ve caught.